Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 ### Caveats of Fastly's Shielding

-Be careful with changes you make to a request as they could result in the lookup hash to change between the edge POP nodes and shield POP nodes.
+Be careful with changes you make to a request as they could result in the lookup hash to change between the edge POP nodes and shield POP nodes (so it's likely best you make changes to the `bereq` object in `vcl_miss` rather than the `req` object within `vcl_recv`).
+Also the shield POP will be using the same Domain/Host UI configuration and so if you change the Host header, then proxying the request from the edge POP to the shield POP would result in a breakage as the shield POP won't recognize the Host of the incoming request and thus will not know which 'service' to direct the request onto.

 Also, be aware that the "backend" will change when shielding is enabled.
 Traditionally (i.e. without shielding) you defined your backend with a specific value (e.g. an S3 bucket or a domain such as `https://app.domain.com`) and it would stay set to that value unless you yourself implemented custom vcl logic to change its value.

 But with shielding enabled, the delivery node will dynamically change the backend to be a shield node value (as it's effectively _always_ going to pass through that node if there is no cached content found).
 Once on the delivery node within the shield POP, _its_ "backend" value is set to whatever your actual origin is (e.g. an S3 bucket).

+So, if you dynamically set your backend in VCL, be sure to A.) set it before the fastly recv macro is executed, and B.) be sure to only set it on the shield POP otherwise your request will go from the edge POP direct to your origin and not your shield POP.

+> Note: be careful with 'shared code' (e.g. VCL code you reuse across multiple services) because if you add a conditional such as `if (req.backend.is_shield) { /* execute code on edge POP */ }` then this is fine when executing this code on a service with shielding enabled, but it won't work as intended on a service that _doesn't_ use shielding!
+Because a service without shielding will not have the backend set to a shield, so that conditional will fail to match.

 It's probably best to only modify your backends dynamically whilst your VCL is executing on the shield (e.g. `if (!req.backend.is_shield)`, maybe abstract in a variable `declare local var.shield_node BOOL;`) and to also only `restart` a request in vcl_deliver when executing on a node within the shield POP.